-- () , next to buying a house, buying a new car is the biggest expense. - () of a car is speed and convenience. - () , when someone wants to take a bus or the subway, she has to wait. - () Public transit is cheaper and a bus rider or subway passenger does not have to pay for car repairs or parking. - () of owning a car is that it is has status, especially a new car. - () But although public transit has no status at all, it is much safer than driving a car. - () of car ownership is that car exhaust fumes cause global warming 13 kilograms of carbon dioxide for every kilogram of gasoline. - (), a car is not only expensive to buy, but it costs a lot of money to repair it and to insure it and it even costs money to park it.

-A final consideration For one thing One big decision The most important advantage
+( ) of a car is speed and convenience. ( ) , when someone wants to take a bus or the subway, she has to wait. ( ) Public transit is c repairs or parking heaper and a bus rider or g. subway passenger does i not have to pay for car ( ) of owning a car is tha t it is has status, especial ly a new car. ( ) But although pub lic transit has no status at t all, it is much safer than driving a car. ( ) of car ownership is the kilograms of carbon of at car exhaust fumes cau lioxide for every kilogran ( • expensive to buy, but it commoney to park it. osts a lot of money to rep pair it and to insure it A final consideration A second benefit For one thing However One big decision The most important advantage ( aumier French painter, Honoré D ds of pictures for magazin ocial criticism of these were cartoor ) were used to make political statements. ( ), a drawing of a murdered man accused the government. ( ), Daumier used his talent to teach the public. ( ) He taught about the life of the poor. ( ) Because of his subjects, he is known today as a social critic.
+Also Also For example Others Some

-A second benefit However On the other hand

-0